j-hui/ocamerupt/README.md

     /usr/local/opt/llvm@6/bin/llvm-config

-You'll need to escape the `@` character if you're using Bash.

 You can add this to your `PATH`, use `brew link --force` (at your own risk), or make a bunch of symlinks yourself.
+To add this to your `PATH`, run the following
+command:

+    echo "export PATH=\"$(brew --prefix llvm)/bin:\$PATH\"" >> ~/.bash_profile

+Then source the path into your current session:

+    source ~/.bash_profile

+Now you should be able to run the following:

+    llvm-config --version

 LLVM Versions
 -------------